umbraco/UmbracoDocs/14/umbraco-cms/reference/using-ioc.md

 ### Injecting dependencies into a class

-If you need to inject your service into a controller, or another service, you will do so through the class
+If you need to inject your service into a controller or another service, you will do so through the class.

 {% hint style="warning" %}
 The example below uses UmbracoApiController which is obsolete in Umbraco 14 and will be removed in Umbraco 15.